jjgecon/EconJM_auto_doc_gen/JM_thoughts/JavierGonzalez_JM_Tips.typ

 Maybe a table where each row is 5mins and a color represents a broad category should be better to explain this

 - Assistant professor:
-  1. Talk about yout JMP (10mins)
+  + Talk about yout JMP (10mins)
-  2. Research Agenda (10mins)
+  + Research Agenda (10mins)
-  3. Teaching Philosophy (5mins)
+  + Teaching Philosophy (5mins)
-  4. Why our department?
+  + Why our department?
 (5mins)

 - Postdocs:
-  1. Talk about yout JMP (10mins)
+  + Talk about yout JMP (10mins)
-  2. Research Agenda in relations to project (5mins)
+  + Research Agenda in relations to project (5mins)
-  3. What skill can you bring to the proposed projects (10mins)
+  + What skill can you bring to the proposed projects (10mins)
-  4. Why our department?
+  + Why our department?
 (5mins)

-- Consulting Industry:
+- Consulting Industry (Analysis Group)#footnote[AG does this ... and sort of ask for economist to measure the damages or cost of some litigations.
+They seem to value speed and simplicity over complex models.
+However, this is completly random, and who is making the interview sets up the questions.]:
+  + Talk about yout JMP (15mins)
+  + Explain IV to a jury/judge (5mins)
+  + What do you like more about the work?
+(5mins)
+  + Do you have any questions for us?
+(5mins)

 === Advice